JasonOna/programmer-pro-skills-bootcamp/README.md

 aren't usually proactively practiced; yet they carry a big impact working in a team and in a system that needs to scale and be maintained.

-Have a read of [Learning Principles](./LEARNING-PRINCIPLES.md) to know what we want to focus on.
+Have a read of [Learning Disciplines](./LEARNING-DISCIPLINES.md) to know what we want to focus on.

+These Disciplines should be carried out in your job as well.